Quantifying the Milky Way, LMC and their interaction using all-sky kinematics of outer halo stars: Discussion

-To determine the level of bias in the inference, we perform a Maximum Likelihood Estimation (MLE) for the MW mass using the H3+SEGUE+MagE velocity dispersion data, see Sec.~\ref{sec:data}, while modelling the velocity dispersions as those \textit{prior} the LMC infall.
-To initialise the MLE, we sample model parameters for the MW mass and the velocity anisotropy from their posterior distributions, see red contours in Fig.~\ref{fig3} and Fig.~\ref{fig7}, respectively, We adopt the same outer halo slope as in the inference, $\gamma = 4.55$ \citep{Amarante2024}.
-By computing the MW mass enclosed with $50\,\rm kpc$, we find MLE average prefers to be more massive by $\sim 2.5\% $ compared to the MW mass as estimated using the velocity dispersions modelled \textit{post} LMC infall.
-Furthermore, the virial mass, $M_{200, \rm MW}$, is found to prefer values that are $\sim 5\% $ more massive than using the post LMC dispersion data.
-Therefore, the exclusion of an LMC leads to the MW mass being biased to slightly \textit{more} massive models.
-This degree of bias is around half the measured precision of the MW mass in this work; see Sec.~\ref{sec:results}.
+To determine the level of bias in the inference, we train a separate neural network to estimate the MW mass using the H3+SEGUE+MagE velocity dispersion data, see Sec.~\ref{sec:data}, when adopting the velocity dispersions as those \textit{prior} the LMC infall.
+We adopt the same outer halo slope as in the inference, $\gamma = 4.55$ \citep{Amarante2024}.
+All other simulation parameters remain unchanged.
+When \textit{excluding} the LMC in the simulations, we find that the MW mass enclosed with $50\,\rm kpc$ prefers to be more massive by $\sim 5\% $ compared to the MW mass estimated when the LMC is \textit{included} in the simulations.
+Furthermore, the virial mass, $M_{200, \rm MW}$, is found to be overestimated by $\sim 10\% $ when the LMC is neglected in the simulations.
+Therefore, the \textit{exclusion} of an LMC leads to the MW mass being biased to \textit{more} massive models.
+This degree of bias is comparable to the measured precision of the MW mass in this work; see Sec.~\ref{sec:results}.
 Interestingly, our findings are similar to \citet{Erkal2020} who found that the MW mass is biased to larger values by $\sim 5 \%$ for $M_{\rm MW}(<50\,\rm kpc)$ when accounting for the mean velocity motions of stars i.e., the reflex motion, and averaging over stars distributed across the entire sky.
+Additionally, this level of bias is similar to that found by \citet{CorreaMagnus2022} using satellite tracer populations.
 Therefore, within our presented methodology, including the LMC to account for dynamical disequilibrium is essential to model the reflex motion in the mean kinematics of MW halo stars; however, the velocity dispersions remain largely insensitive, yielding a relatively unbiased MW mass inference.
 This is similar to \citet{Sheng2025} who advocate that the LMC should be explicitly included in dynamical models, as mean stellar velocities primarily constrain the LMC, while the velocity dispersions constrain MW properties.